-Adult adoptees do not have unrestricted access to their original birth certificates in California.
+Adult adoptees do not have an unrestricted right in California to request and obtain their own original birth certificates.
 Adult adoptees must petition the court and show “good and compelling cause” to disclose original birth records.
 Courts, however, must give “great weight” to the fact that the petitioning adoptee is an adult.

 Identifying information on birth parents may be released, but this is dependent upon the age of the adoptee, the date of adoption, and whether birth parents agree to the release of information.